FREE JAIIB AFM NOTES ON FOREIGN EXCHANGE FOR JAIIB EXAM 2024 | FUNDAMENTALS | INDIAN FOREX MARKET | RATES

-Understand the concept of ‘Foreign Exchange & related terms’ of the JAIIB syllabus applicable for JAIIB AFB Exams 2022.
+Understand the concept of ‘Foreign Exchange & related terms’ of the JAIIB syllabus applicable for JAIIB AFM Exams 2024.

-These are another set of notes on the accounting and Finance for bankers, second paper of JAIIB 2022.
-After going through this article, you will be able to better understand the concept of phone in exchange and the terms which are usually used when we deal in foreign exchange such as Indian forex market, direct and indirect quotes, cross rates, chain rule, value date, forward rate, premium, discount, forward points etc. which fall under the prescribed syllabus of JAIIB EXAM 2022.
+These are another set of notes on the accounting and Finance for bankers, the third paper of JAIIB 2024.
+After going through this article, you will be able to better understand the concept of phone in exchange and the terms which are usually used when we deal in foreign exchange such as Indian forex market, direct and indirect quotes, cross rates, chain rule, value date, forward rate, premium, discount, forward points etc. which fall under the prescribed syllabus of JAIIB EXAM 2024.

 WHAT IS THE MEANING OF FOREIGN EXCHANGE?

 When one currency is traded for another currency is known as Foreign Exchange.

 Example: When Canadian Dollars were swapped for Indian rupees, it would be referred to as foreign exchange.

 The transactions related foreign exchange take place in the foreign exchange market which is known as the forex market.